It’s Jeddah Race Week! Read on to know everything you need to know about the Jeddah Corniche Circuit.

 PREVIOUS TYRE COMPOUNDS

 The Jeddah Corniche Circuit joined the calendar as the penultimate round of the 2021 season.
-During both the 2022 and 2023 season it was the 2nd round of the season, forming a double header with Bahrain in 2022.
+During the 2022, 2023, and 2024 season it was the 2nd round of the season, forming a double header with Bahrain in 2022 and 2024.
 The track is set to potentially host the opening round of at least a few seasons the coming years, taking the fact Ramadan will take place around the same time as the Grand Prix into account.

 For the 2023 season, some changes to the track were made.
 The changes include tweaks to the kerbs and rumble lines, reprofiling at Turn 22 and Turn 23, and shifting of some of the walls, most specifically in Turns 14 and 20, to improve visibility.
 These changes were made to improve the safety of drivers on track, and to deliver more exciting racing.